ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

    source local.env
    ```

 The `variables_network.tf` file captures the CIDR block specification and the zone layout.
-Below is the shared vpc.
+Below is the shared VPC.
 Notice that application1 and application2 are specified without overlapping IP addresses:
    ```
   variable network_architecture {
      default = {